simplecrawler/simplecrawler/README.md

 See the [queue item documentation](#queue-items) for details on their structure.

 With this information, you can write sophisticated logic for determining which pages to fetch and which to avoid.
-For example, you could write a link checker that checks both internal and external links, yet doesn't continue crawling other domains by setting `filterByDomain` to false and checking that `queueItem.host` is the same as `crawler.host`.
+For example, you could write a program that ensures all links on a website - both internal and external - return good HTTP statuses.
+One way to achieve this would be to set `filterByDomain` to false and add a fetch condition that returns false if  `queueItem.host` is the same as `referrerQueueItem.host`, unless they both equal `crawler.host`.
+That would make the crawler go just one resource beyond the original host - ie. not follow any links it discovers on the new site.

 ### Removing a fetch condition